 A echocardiogram test is a type of ultrasound used to look at how the heart is functioning.
-It’s a painless and non-invasive procedure that lets the NYC Cardiologist, Dr. Steven Reisman, see the anatomy, structure and function of all four chambers and valves of the heart, and is performed by a trained sonographer.
+It’s a painless and non-invasive procedure that lets NYC cardiologist nearby such as Dr. Steven Reisman, see the anatomy, structure and function of all four chambers and valves of the heart, and is performed by a trained sonographer.
 An echocardiogram takes “moving pictures” of the heart with sound waves.
 The ultrasound and electrocardiography (ECG) signals are recorded digitally to be reviewed by the Cardiologist.

 I have known Dr. Reisman for many years.
 My first experience with him was through a friend’s referral.
 A family situation came along where we needed a cardiologist, a great one.
 I am very thankful that I was referred to Dr. Reisman.
 He is a true leader in his field; very caring for his patients and he will go out of his way to help anyone.
 Dr. Reisman is very approachable and friendly.
 His office staffs are very friendly.
 After attending to my family situation I too was in need of a cardiologist for stress testing – I have been to the Wall Street & Upper East Side location – one close to work and one close to home.
 Again, my experience was 100% positive.
 If you are looking for a cardiologist don’t look any further. ~ Google

 An echocardiogram is performed by a highly skilled cardiac technician and usually takes between 30 and 45 minutes.
 The patient lies on an exam table and an ultrasound probe is placed on the chest and two-dimensional pictures produced.
 This cardiac test can indicate heart chamber or valve abnormalities.
-The NYC cardiologist later reports on the findings and the results are usually available within two days.
+Your cardiology close by specialist of NYC cardiologist Dr. Reisman later reports on the findings and the results are usually available within two days.

 Why is a Echocardiogram performed?
 An echocardiogram is performed to evaluate the valves and chambers of the heart in a non-invasive way.
 The echocardiogram allows doctors to diagnose, evaluate, and monitor: